jgrodziski/metav/README.md

 ### Repository organization

 SCM repository organization is important, with many decisions to make: mono or multirepos, modules slicing, links with the CI and build process.
-Monorepos are a popular way of organizing source code at the moment to promote better code sharing behavior, knowledge spreading, refactoring, etc. (see the article ["Monorepos and the fallacy of scale"](https://presumably.de/monorepos-and-the-fallacy-of-scale.html)). **The library is intended to accomodate Monorepos and Multirepos style of organization**, in case of _Monorepo_ style Metav's tagging behavior ensures isolation between components living in the same repo.
+Monorepos are a popular way of organizing source code at the moment to promote better code sharing behavior, knowledge spreading, refactoring, etc. (see the article ["Monorepos and the fallacy of scale"](https://presumably.de/monorepos-and-the-fallacy-of-scale.html)). **The library is intended to accomodate Monorepos and Multirepos style of organization**, in case of _Monorepos_ style Metav's tagging behavior ensures isolation between components living in the same repo.

 ### Version